 Certificates of Achievement represent a well-defined pattern of learning experiences designed to develop certain capabilities that may be oriented to career or GE.
-All certificate programs of 8 or more semester units of degree-applicable coursework must be submitted for Chancellor's Office approval.
+All Certificates of Achievement programs of 8 or more semester units of degree-applicable coursework must be submitted for Chancellor's Office approval.